 Signs of DCD

 Children with DCD are often referred for an occupational therapy (OT) assessment because they are experiencing difficulties with handwriting and other fine motor activities at school.
-In most cases the OT discovers that these challenges are just “the tip of the iceberg” and the child is experiencing difficulties across many daily activities, for example:
+In most cases the OT discovers that these challenges are just “the tip of the iceberg” and the child is experiencing difficulties across other daily activities, for example: